Sitecore/jss/docs/data/routes/docs/fundamentals/services/overview/en.md

 **Client**

-A client uses a *JSS service* to interact with a third-party service.
+A client uses a *JSS service* to interact with a Sitecore Headless Service or third-party service.

 **Fetcher**